mikolmogorov/Ragout/docs/INSTALL.md

         python scripts/install-sibelia.py

-If you already have Sibelia installed, you can skip second step.
+If you already have Sibelia installed or do not need it, you can skip the second step.

-After this, you can test your installation by running:

-    python ragout.py --help

-If no errors occured, installation was successful and you can start using Ragout!

 progressiveCactus